Last updated on May 17th, 2023 at 1:26pm

 Universities have embraced elearning initiatives that allow them to reach students anywhere.
 On-campus computer labs are a common solution, but they are only available to students that can be on campus.
 Scheduling limitations for physical space can create an additional barrier to access.

-Students within technical disciplines — such as Physics, Data Sciences, and Computer Science — and creative disciplines — such as Journalism, Broadcast Reporting, and Graphic Design — require access to expensive software programs and have high computational and storage needs to manage large data sets and files.
+Students within technical disciplines and creative disciplines such as Physics, Data Sciences, Computer Science, Broadcasting, and Graphic Design require access to expensive software programs and have high computational and storage needs to manage large data sets and files.
 For some students, these needs may only be for a single semester.

 Cloud workspaces expand access to resources so that they are available anytime, anywhere, and for anyone.
 This can unlock new opportunities for universities to grow their in-person, online, and hybrid education programs.

 Universities need to reduce the physical space and personnel requirements of managing their IT systems, while offering access to critical services.